top of page

 Autumn Colours

-Autumn colour can be short lived as often the golden leaves are blown away by the first storm.
-This view is local on the edge of the Mendips and as the trees are nestling in a dip the colours often linger a little longer.
+Ephemeral Autumn coloursat the edge of the Mendip Hills.
+Often short lived are the golden brown leaves before being blown away by the first winter storms.
+This view is local woodland fringe nestling in a dip in the hills where the colours often linger a little longer.

 06